michi-992/OnePage_Search_Application/README.md

 - API Endpoints:
   - GET `/api/search-history/all`
-  - POST `/api/search-history/groupedByUser`
+  - GET `/api/search-history/groupedByUser`
+  - GET `/api/search-history/userHistory/{username}`
 - Steps:
-  - Users with the role 'ADMIN' can access these endpoints to retrieve the entire search history and grouped by user.
+  - Users with the role 'ADMIN' can access the first 2 endpoints to retrieve the entire search history (grouped by user).
+  - Users with role 'USER' and username defined in the Pathvaribale username can access the third endpoint to retrieve their own searchHistory.

 ### Recipe Search by Title & Search Items Management

 - API Endpoint:
   - POST `/api/search-request/search-by-text`
 - Steps:
-    - Users can search for recipes by title using the provided API endpoint.
+    - Users can search for recipes by title or description using the provided API endpoint.
-    - The query is done with AUTO-`fuzziness` and uses the `and`-operator.
+    - The query is done with AUTO-`fuzziness`.
+    - Minimum and maximum values can be provided for filtering via the numeric data (calories, sodium, fat, protein, rating) of the recipes.
+    - A sort field (numeric data) can be specified and a sort order of either 'asc' or 'desc'.
     - The search term(s) get(s) saved into the search history repository.
-    - The API endpoint returns all recipes that contain or are similar to the search term in their title.
+    - The API endpoint returns all recipes that contain or are similar to the search term in their title or description and fit the additional filters.

 - API Endpoint:
   - POST `api/search-request/search-by-calories`